Where to find $X(17)$?: Summary and Prospects

-What if no $X(17)$ signals are observed in new experiments beyond the several Atomki anomalies?
-In the latest PADME experiment \cite{PADME:2025dla}, a bump at $\sqrt{s} = 16.90$ MeV with a significance of approximately $2\sigma$ is reported, and for the vector coupling hypothesis of the $X(17)$ boson, an upper limit of $|\varepsilon_e^v| \lesssim 5.6 \times 10^{-4}$ is obtained at the 90\% C.L.
-Assuming the $V \pm A$ $Xee$ interaction, we derive an upper limit of $(\varepsilon_e^v)^2 + (\varepsilon_e^a)^2 \lesssim 3.1 \times 10^{-7}$ at the 90\% C.L.
-Further combining this constraint with those in Eq.\eqref{eq:survival}, we find that there is no viable parameter space left for the $V \pm A$ $X(17)$ hypothesis.
-On the other hand, one may argue that the Atomki anomalies must originate from something unexpected, given that nuclear transitions involving excited $^8\text{Be}^*$, $^4\text{He}^*$, $^{12}\text{C}^*$, and GDR of $^8\text{Be}^*$ all indicate a resonance at the same mass position.
-In this case, the anomalies may stem from unrecognized nuclear effects.
+Alternatively, given that nuclear transitions involving the excited states $^8\text{Be}^*$, $^4\text{He}^*$, $^{12}\text{C}^*$, and the Giant Dipole Resonance of $^8\text{Be}^*$ all indicate the same anomalous phenomenon, one may argue that the Atomki anomalies may stem from some poorly understood nuclear effect.
 Could this be related to $\alpha$-clusters?
 Notably, $^8\text{Be}$, $^4\text{He}$, and $^{12}\text{C}$ are all integer multiples of the $\alpha$-particle ($^4\text{He}$ nucleus), a characteristic feature that favors the formation of $\alpha$-cluster structures in these nuclei.
-This conjecture could be verified by searching for an unexpected bump in the electron-positron angular correlations during the de-excitation of the excited $^{16}\text{O}^*$ nucleus to its ground state, and by comparing these with those from the de-excitation of excited nuclei without $\alpha$-cluster structures.
-Several appropriate excited states of $^{16}\text{O}^*$ lie around and above 17 MeV, as listed in Table 16.13 of Ref. \cite{Tilley:1993zz}.
-To resolve this puzzle, more dedicated experiments are urgently required.
+This conjecture could be verified by searching for an unexpected bump in the electron-positron angular correlations during the de-excitation of the excited $^{16}\text{O}^*$ nucleus to its ground state, and by comparing these correlations with those from the de-excitation of excited nuclei lacking $\alpha$-cluster structures.
+Several suitable excited states of $^{16}\text{O}^*$ lie above 17 MeV, as listed in Table 16.13 of Ref. \cite{Tilley:1993zz}.
+Very recently, unexpectedly abundant $\alpha$ clustering is found in warm and dense nuclear matter from heavy-ion collisions \cite{Wang:2025wim}.